 Skip to Main Content

-Embracing Uncomfortable Conversations to Promote Diversity and Inclusion in the Workplace
+How to Promote Diversity and Inclusion in the Workplace

 JazzHR

-diversity in the workplace
+7 ways to embrace diversity and inclusion in the workplace

-Step 1: Get buy-in from business leaders
+Step #1: Get buy-in from your business leaders

 Business leaders align actions with their overarching vision.
 So, if you can get buy-in from your c-suite, you’ll be able to integrate D&I into your organization and enact real change.

-As Simon Sinek famously says, ‘great leaders inspire action.’
+• As Simon Sinek famously says, “Great leaders inspire action.”

 Leaders should communicate their commitment throughout the business and with third party partners, clients or customers.
 A great way to set the tone is with an open letter of solidarity and support from management.

-Step 2: Start an employee resource group (ERG)
+Step #2: Start employee resource groups (ERG)

 Employee resource groups are employee-led groups, run by volunteers, that foster a diverse, inclusive workplace in line with business objectives.
 There are great examples of ERGs at companies such as at Ernst & Young, Dell Technologies, and the Women at Microsoft.